IPS-Eye-White

 Like, Joshua, we need to meditate on His word day and night.
 Like Joshua we need to do so so that we will be careful to obey what it says and thus make our way successful.

-Chapter VI - Experiencing God
+CONTINUE ON TO - Chapter V - Experiencing God

-Index To Contemplative Prayer
+Index to Articles on Contemplative Prayer